BIDS-numpy/numpy-paper/letters/editor-response.md

 % I'd thus kindly ask you to revise your abstract to accommodate these requests.

-\item In the abstract, we removed all references, made it clear this is a review article, and ended with a \textbf{summary sentence.}
+\item In the abstract, we removed all references, made clear it is a review article, ended with a summary sentence, and stayed under the 200 word limit.

 \item We made the methods section into a separate Supplementary Methods PDF and \textbf{referenced it from the main text.}